G07cha/MineflayerAutoAuth/README.md

 # AutoAuth

 Minecraft bot auth in servers that don't use `online-mode=true` and require chat authentication.
-After extending bot will send auth data on `/register` and `/login` messages in chat.
+After extending bot will send auth data on `/register` and `/login` messages in chat and emit `serverAuth` event  after that.
 Extends [mineflayer](https://github.com/PrismarineJS/mineflayer).

 ## Install